southbite/restack-1/README.md

 restack
 =======

+NOTE: This solution is not completed yet, we have only built the tests and stubb code.

 Restful JSON API built on top of Node and Express, with built-in ORM, account management and caching

 ![Request flow](https://github.com/southbite/restack/blob/master/doc/stack-flow.jpg?raw=true)